pedrammmmmm/STACK-BASED-ALU/README.md

 Also in addition and multiplication we check for the overflow and if it happends set the overflow flag to one.

-More explanation for how does it work exactly is in the code and in STACK_BASED_ALU module you can see the comments to make sure that which section belongs to whick opcode.
+More explanation for how does it work exactly is in the code and in STACK_BASED_ALU module you can see the comments to make sure that which section belongs to which opcode.

 ## How to Run
 One way to run this project is: